JPMorgan Chase says it is building a rival to Apple Pay

 The bank will continue working with Apple Pay and other services even as it builds a rival, Smith said.

-Chase Pay is just one of a series of companies trying to become the go-to payment technologies, including Apple Pay, Samsung Electronics Co Ltd's (005930.KS) Samsung Pay, and Alphabet Inc's (GOOGL.O) Android Pay.
+Chase Pay is just one of a series of companies trying to become the go-to payment technologies, including Apple Pay, Samsung Electronics Co Ltd's Samsung Pay, and Alphabet Inc's Android Pay.

 (Reporting by David Henry and Nandita Bose in Las Vegas, editing by Dan Wilchins, Christian Plumb and Alan Crosby)